-Abu Dhabi, United Arab Emirates (United Nations High Commissioner for Refugees) – The Big Heart Foundation, under the patronage of Her Highness Sheikha Jawaher Bint Mohammed Al Qasimi, wife of His Highness the Ruler of Sharjah and UNHCR Eminent Advocate for Refugee Children, contributed an additional USD $1,500,000 to UNHCR in support of educational activities for Syrian refugee children in Egypt and Lebanon.
+Abu Dhabi, United Arab Emirates (United Nations High Commissioner for Refugees) – The Big Heart Foundation, under the patronage of Her Highness Sheikha Jawaher Bint Mohammed Al Qassimi, wife of His Highness the Ruler of Sharjah and UNHCR Eminent Advocate for Refugee Children, contributed an additional USD $1,500,000 to UNHCR in support of educational activities for Syrian refugee children in Egypt and Lebanon.

-In appreciation of this generous donation, The Acting Head of UNHCR- Abu Dhabi office, Nisreen Rubaian, said: “This generous donation from Her Highness Sheikha Jawaher Bint Mohammed Al Qasimi, UNHCR Eminent Advocate, is a clear evidence of Her Highness’s commitment in securing a better future for Syrian refugee children.
+In appreciation of this generous donation, The Acting Head of UNHCR- Abu Dhabi office, Nisreen Rubaian, said: “This generous donation from Her Highness Sheikha Jawaher Bint Mohammed Al Qassimi, UNHCR Eminent Advocate, is a clear evidence of Her Highness’s commitment in securing a better future for Syrian refugee children.
 We are very grateful to Her Highness for this kind donation, which will help provide a better learning environment for thousands of Syrian refugee children.”

-Her Highness Sheikha Jawaher bint Mohammed Al Qasimi said: “Education has always been a lifeline to rescue Syrian child refugees from their tragic ordeal, giving them hope of a brighter future in a safer homeland.
+Her Highness Sheikha Jawaher bint Mohammed Al Qassimi said: “Education has always been a lifeline to rescue Syrian child refugees from their tragic ordeal, giving them hope of a brighter future in a safer homeland.
 From the beginning, our initiative launched several campaigns to help these children fulfill their journey of academic achievements, so that they can rebuild their nation.”

 Her Highness added: “This donation today is not our first and will not be our last, God willing.
 The sad plight of these innocent children has shaken us all and touched our hearts.
 By lending a helping hand to such vulnerable people who have nothing except the generosity and willpower of their supporters, we have fully dedicated ourselves to this noble mission.”